ProIntegritate/Eicar-Test-tool-for-AV-testing/README.md

-# Eicar test tool for Antivirus testing
+# EICAR test tool for Antivirus testing

 Creates EICAR Test signature on disk and also downloads it from EICAR.org over HTTP and HTTPS, also downloads in  base64 format.

+SYNTAX: Just run it.
+No command line parameters reqired.

 Performs 5 tests:
 1. Writes EICAR AV test signature directly to disk